pdjr-beatrice/beatrice-hood/README.md

 and sun protection for the aft deck seating area.

-The canopy structure consists of four aluminium athwartship ribs supported at their ends on 38mm diameter GRP tubes.
-Rib 1 is immediately adjacent to the wheelhouse and its GRP uprights are fixed to the aft face of the wheelhouse with weight taken from below by the engine air intake coamings.
-The tube supports for Ribs 2, 3 and 4 locate into 25mm gunwhale sockets via loose-fit 22mm terminal adapters.
-The weight of the canopy is carried on the 38mm tube and location is controlled by the terminal adapters that must be loose fit because their sockets are not in perfect vertical alignment.
+The canopy structure consists of four aluminium athwartship ribs supported at their ends on 38mm diameter GRP tubes which insert into the each rib's aluminium tube.
+Rib 1 is immediately adjacent to the wheelhouse and its GRP uprights are fixed by tube clamps to the aft face of the wheelhouse with weight taken from below by the engine air intake coamings.
+The GRP tube supports for Ribs 2, 3 and 4 are terminated at their lower end by adapters which provide a short, 22mm, terminal plug which inserts into corresponding 25mm hull sockets and restricts movement of the tube in the horizontal plane whilst ensuring that the weight of the canopy is carried by the 38mm tube.
+The terminal adapters must be loose fit because the existing hull sockets are not in perfect vertical alignment.

 Ribs are tied together longitudinally by aluminium profile stringers.
-A peripheral "stringer" consisting of series of flat GRP plates establishes a rigid, contiguous,  "horizontal" perimeter for the canvas hood.
+A peripheral "stringer" consisting of series of flat GRP plates establishes a rigid, contiguous, horizontal, perimeter for the canvas hood.
 The canvas itself is stitched to a rubber U-profile which locates over the edge of the GRP plates.
 The canvas is tensioned by being pulled forwards against Rib 2.